scramjetorg/scramjet/README.md

 ```

-Of course you can also use the simple `CSVParse` method to do that. :)

 ## Usage

 Scramjet uses functional programming to run transformations on your data streams in a fashion very similar to the well